Robert White (Washington, D.C., politician): Council term

 White was sworn into office for a full four-year council term at noon on January 2, 2017.
-In his time on the Council, he has successfully passed numerous pieces of legislation, including: the Birth to Three for All DC Act (expanded early childhood education), The Returning Citizens Opportunity to Succeed Amendment Act, the Bias in Threat Assessments Evaluation Amendment Act, the Youth Rights Amendment Act, the Housing Rehabilitation Incentives Regulation Amendment Act, the Shared Services to Improve Housing Counseling Act, the Generating Affordability in Neighborhoods (GAIN) Act, the Human Rights Enhancement Amendment Act, the Reporting Sexual Misconduct in Schools Amendment Act, the Financial Literacy Education in Schools Amendment Act, the Economic Development Return on Investment Affordability Amendment Act, the Sexual Harassment Data Collection and Reporting Act, the Fund Management Diversification Amendment Act, the Local Work Opportunity Tax Credit Amendment Act, the Returning Citizens Cannabis Equity Amendment Act, the District Government Transgender and Non-Binary Employment Study Act, the Restore the Vote Amendment Act, the Renewable Energy Future Amendment Act, the Senior Co-Living Program Establishment Act, and more.
+In his time on the council, he has successfully passed numerous pieces of legislation, including: the Birth to Three for All DC Act (expanded early childhood education), The Returning Citizens Opportunity to Succeed Amendment Act, the Bias in Threat Assessments Evaluation Amendment Act, the Youth Rights Amendment Act, the Housing Rehabilitation Incentives Regulation Amendment Act, the Shared Services to Improve Housing Counseling Act, the Generating Affordability in Neighborhoods (GAIN) Act, the Human Rights Enhancement Amendment Act, the Reporting Sexual Misconduct in Schools Amendment Act, the Financial Literacy Education in Schools Amendment Act, the Economic Development Return on Investment Affordability Amendment Act, the Sexual Harassment Data Collection and Reporting Act, the Fund Management Diversification Amendment Act, the Local Work Opportunity Tax Credit Amendment Act, the Returning Citizens Cannabis Equity Amendment Act, the District Government Transgender and Non-Binary Employment Study Act, the Restore the Vote Amendment Act, the Renewable Energy Future Amendment Act, the Senior Co-Living Program Establishment Act, and more.

 In 2019, White was a deciding vote approving the no-bid, single source award of a $215 million, five-year contract to start the District's sports betting operations.
 White initially opposed the deal, expressing reservations about a sole source contract.
 His position changed after his committee was offered oversight of the transit agency.
 White claimed that he changed his mind because of benefits the no bid contract would bring to local businesses.

 As chair of the Committee on Facilities and Procurement, White accepted at $2,000 donation for his 2020 re-election campaign from the head of Security Assurance Management, a company that contracted security officers to the DC Government.
 In a whistleblower lawsuit, Security Assurance Management was charged with providing staff that worked under expired licenses, fell asleep on the job, and failed to detect test bombs.
 White said he could not tell who was telling the truth and claimed he would pursue oversight of company.
 Before White took office, he said all corporate contributions should be banned.

+2026 congressional campaign

+In September 2025, White announced that he would run in the 2026 election to be Washington, D.C.'s congressional delegate, the seat Norton has held since 1991.
+His candidacy came as Norton increasingly faces questions about her advanced age (88 as of White's announcement) and her capacity to continue serving, and calls for her to retire.
+POLITICO called White's candidacy the incumbent's "most serious political challenge in 35 years."

+As of White's announcement, Norton is planning to run again in 2026.
+That would pit Norton and White against each other in a June 16, 2026, Democratic primary; since D.C.'s electorate is heavily Democratic, the winner of the primary would have a significant advantage against any potential challengers in the November 3, 2026, general election.